Oaxaca has become a destination for not only tourists, but also for quality coffee roasters seeking heirloom coffee varieties.

 Cafe Brujula Oaxaca City.

-A plate of the different tomatoes grown in Oaxaca.
+A plate of the different tomatoes grown in Oaxaca, a dish we'd love to enjoy again!

-We arrived at Red Fox, in Oaxaca City.
+We arrived at Red Fox, located in Oaxaca City.

 Adam McClellan

-Maria Flores Is a key coffee cupper for Red Fox in Peru as well as Mexico.
+Maria Flores is a key coffee cupper for Red Fox in Mexico as well as Peru.
 She assesses every lot of coffee being considered for purchase.

 Fabian Viveros is the key spokesperson for the Red Fox team.
-He will join us on our visit to the farms we buy from in Mexico.
+He joins our visits to the farms we buy from in Mexico.

 Trinidad Vasquez (Miramar farmer) & Diego Zarate, Red Fox agronomist